 Preheat oven to 425°F.

-In an amply sized bowl, mix together cut fruit, sugar and flour.
+In a mixing bowl, combine the fruit, sugar and flour.
 Add optional spices and lemon zest.
-Dump into baking dish.
+Transfer the mixture to a baking dish.

 Serve with a spoonful of plain yogurt, whipped cream, crème fraîche, or mascarpone.
-If it's morning, have a nice coffee within reach.